SocialGraphsDTUFall2022/MythologicalNetworks/README.md

 4. Google Trends data (one-week and all-time).

-5. The reference .csv files used for constructing the Wikipedia network.
+5. The reference files used for constructing the Wikipedia network.

 6. Images used as masks for word clouds.